easystats/performance/paper/paper.md

 # Aims of the Package

-*performance* is an R-package [@rcore] that provides utilities for computing measures to assess model quality, many of which are not directly provided by R's *base* or *stats* packages.
+The *performance* R-package [@rcore] provides utilities for computing measures to assess model quality, many of which are not directly provided by R's *base* or *stats* packages.
 These include measures like $R^2$, intraclass correlation coefficient (ICC), root mean squared error (RMSE), or functions to check for vexing issues like overdispersion, singularity, or zero-inflation.
 These functions support a large variety of regression models including generalized linear models, (generalized) mixed-effects models, their Bayesian cousins, and many others.

 *performance* is part of the [*easystats*](https://github.com/easystats/performance) ecosystem, which is a collaborative project focused on facilitating simple and intuitive usage of R for statistical analysis [@benshachar2020effectsize; @ludecke2020see; @Lüdecke2020parameters; @makowski2019bayetestR; @Makowski2020correlation].